 - 25.1.
 In general, schools' bullying policy and procedures should apply equally to cyberbullying, given that cyberbullying is one form of bullying.
 Policies and procedures should make specific mention of cyberbullying and set out clear prevention and response strategies (eg, promoting digital citizenship and responding to cyberbullying that is having an impact on students).
-Bullying prevention programmes often include specific strategies for preventing and responding to cyberbullying given its particular characteristics.
-However, there can be considerable overlap between bullying that occurs in the physical environment and bullying that occurs using digital technology. - 25.2.
+Bullying prevention programmes often include specific strategies for preventing and responding to cyberbullying that characteristics.
+However, there can be considerable overlap between bullying that occurs using digital technology. - 25.2.
 From a prevention perspective, teachers can promote good digital citizenship by: - promoting safe and responsible use of technology in the classroom - developing 'class contracts' with students that include appropriate behaviour online and on cell phones, including outside of school time - teaching students how to avoid making themselves vulnerable online, for example, by not posting inappropriate photos of themselves - ensuring all students understand their school's ICT Use Agreements - making sure parents and whānau are informed about cyberbullying.